moodle-an-hochschulen/moodle-block_cohortspecifichtml/UPGRADE.md

 Upstream changes
 ----------------

-* This plugin does not inherit or copy anything from upstream sources.
+* This plugin is a derivative of block_html from Moodle core.
+If there are any upstream changes in block_html, you should check if they should be adopted to this plugin as well.

 Automated tests